rkdarst/scicomp/tut/testing-2/testing-2.rst

 * Testing is easiest for ``pure functions``: the return value depends only on arguments and the function does not have any side effects.

-* You will be tempted to import the module and run it.
+* When developing, you will be tempted to import the module and run it.
 Don't do that.
 Whatever you would do in the shell,

   * Put it in a test instead - it's the same amount of work to reproduce the problem.